 - 1. Disconnect temperature sensor from board and from outdoor coil. - 2.
-Use an ohmmeter and measure the resistance of the sensor.
+Use an ohmmeter to measure the resistance of the sensor.
 Also use ohmmeter to check for short or open. - 3.
 Check resistance reading to chart of resistance.
 Use sensor ambient temperature.
-(Tolerance of part is $\pm$ 10%.) - 4.
-If sensor resistance reads very low, then sensor is shorted and will not allow proper operation of the heat pump control. - 5.
-If sensor is out of tolerance, shorted, open or reads very low ohms, then it should be replaced.
+(Tolerance of part is \pm 10%.) - 4.
+If sensor resistance reads very low, sensor is shorted and will not allow proper operation of the heat pump control. - 5.
+If sensor is out of tolerance, shorted, open or reads very low ohms, it should be replaced.

-Temperature (F) vs. Resistance (R) of Temperature Sensor
+TABLE 4 Temperature F vs. Resistance R of Temperature Sensor